TLCFEM/suanPan-manual/docs/Library/Element/Beam/NMB21E.md

 A non-iterative algorithm is used.

+See [SectionNM](../../Section/SectionNM/SectionNM.md) for more information about the section.

 ## Output Type

 The `NMB21E` element additional support recording element deformation and resistance via the `BEAME` and `BEAMS` tokens.